Security Release Criteria

 Following the letter of the law of your policy (which you should absolutely should), you need to release tomorrow due to the first issue…but you also can’t release tomorrow because of the second.

 Due to this paradox, what I usually see happening is that organizations just keep trying to pile security issues into the upcoming release, blowing their timelines for the issues detected furthest in the past.
 It’s unfortunate but unsurprising that people break such logical logjams by using the recency bias to determine which rule to break.
-Considering that - all other things being equal - these older issues are more likely to have exploits developed targeting them, they represent relatively more risk and should be fixed first.
+Considering that - all other things being equal - these older issues are more likely to have publicly available exploit code targeting them, they represent relatively more risk and should be fixed first.

-The key issue here is that, from a risk perspective, releasing “net new” code with one or more vulnerabilities is quite different from issuing a release to fix flaws in code that is already running in production.
+The key issue here is that releasing “net new” code with one or more vulnerabilities is quite different from issuing a release to fix flaws in code that is already running in production.
 The former potentially increases the attack surface for a given product while the latter generally reduces it.
 Many policies do not make this distinction clear, however, and forbid releases containing known vulnerabilities over a certain threshold.
 This can lead to a paradoxes such as the one I described.

 Thanks for reading Deploying Securely!
 Subscribe to receive new posts as soon as they are released.